Christina5P/Mindful-Rise/README.md

 # Media

 - monica.im GPT chat to help explain where to put url and meaning of django functions.
+- GPT Chat to help me with adding category search button and clear search button with MDB style

 ## Icons
 ## Images